Tommy Wade: Records

-Professional Football
+Professional career

-After graduating, Wade was signed by the Pittsburgh Steelers where former Longhorn quarterback Bobby Layne was an assistant coach.
-He spent his first year on the taxi squad while also playing for the minor league Ironmen, though he did play in 1 game that season.
+In 1964 Wade was signed by the Pittsburgh Steelers where former Longhorn quarterback Bobby Layne was an assistant coach.
+With the exception of 1 game, he spent his first year either on the taxi squad or playing for the minor league Pittsburgh Valley Ironmen.
+With the Ironmen he went 5-3 as a starter, 85 of 171 passing for 1,912 yards with 10 touchdown pases, 3 interceptions and a rushing TD.
+At the end of the season, he was named to the Atlantic Coast Football League's All-Star Team.

 He played in 4 more games in 1965 including 2 starts, both losses, in his final two games.
 In his first game as starter, he set the franchise record for most interceptions in a game with 7.
 Following a change of coaches, he was released from the team in the following preseason.